smcallister594/memugscotland/README.md

-# Modern Endpoint Management - Scotland
+# Modern Enterprise Management - Scotland
 ## About MEMUG Scotland

-MEMUG Scotland is a Glasgow based usergroup which meets monthly to talk about topics about Modern Endpoint Management
+MEMUG Scotland is a Glasgow based usergroup which meets every 2 months to talk about topics about Modern Enterprise Management

 Topics may include